Scrupulosity: A Special Kind of Hell

 • I am afraid God has abandoned me.

-You are not alone, and you are not beyond help.
 Many of my clients have suffered as you do, with obsessive thoughts like these.
 They were driven to perform rituals, behave compulsively, ruminate, and worry endlessly, only to find their mental state deteriorating and their lives becoming unmanageable.
 This is religious/moral OCD, also known as scrupulosity.
+It can range from a mild or nagging problem to a condition that is so extreme, it makes sufferers believe they are psychotic and even feel suicidal.

-What genuinely helps people recover from scrupulosity is a combination of CBT (cognitive behavioural therapy) and ERP (exposure and response prevention).
-This is evidence-based treatment and considered the gold standard of treatment for all forms of OCD, meaning it’s the standard against which the success of any other method is measured.
-This is the primary approach I take to treating religious/moral OCD.
-I also use approaches from mindfulness practices and ACT (Acceptance and Commitment Therapy).
+Exposure and Response Prevention Therapy (ERP) is considered the gold standard of treatment for all forms of OCD, meaning it’s the standard against which the success of any other method is measured.
+This is a primary approach I take to treating religious/moral OCD.
+I also offer Inference-Based Cognitive Behavioural Therapy (I-CBT), which is an evidence-based method that’s gaining in awareness and popularity.
+Many of my clients choose this approach, which does not require exposures.

-You may be concerned that you have to choose between effective treatment and your faith/values/goals, but that is not true.
-Effective treatment for scrupulosity will not only relieve your distress, but can help you practice your faith, if that’s what you want, in a way that is healthy, functional, and supportive.
+Effective treatment for scrupulosity will not only relieve your distress, but can support you in practicing your faith—if that’s what you want—in a way that is healthy, functional, and supportive.

 In addition, because of my deep familiarity with and understanding of religious, spiritual, and moral concerns, I can navigate your struggle with sensitivity and respect.
 You don’t have to give up your spiritual life or change your values if you don’t want to, and I can support you in recovering, or developing, a sustainable spirituality—even with scrupulosity.
-I offer evidence-based treatment in a space that is free of shame and judgment about your struggle.
+I offer spiritually sensitive, evidence-based treatment in a space that is free of shame and judgment about your struggle.

 Recovering from scrupulosity is possible.
 You don’t have to suffer; you can get your life back and I can help.
 Please contact me today for a free, confidential 20-minute consultation about how we can work together.
 Don’t wait any longer to start living a meaningful life.

 “You are standing on the shaky sands of doubt.
-Stand on the firm ground of not knowing.” – Fraser Boa
+Stand on the firm ground of not knowing.”